RM0.00

 Hamastura, M. (1986).
 Penempatan kaum mendailing di Perak tengah hubungan di antara kehidupan sosial, senibina dan perancangannya/Hamastura Mahayuddin (Doctoral dissertation, Universiti Teknologi MARA).

-Sarawak Batik with Pua Kumbu Motif - Corak Lima
+Batik Scrunchie - Corak Lima

 RM15.00